 AttachmentExtractor Service SharePoint Integration

-If you want to extract to a SharePoint location you need to use a user for the configuration with the following privileges.
+If you want to extract to a SharePoint location, you need to be a user with the following privileges.

-The SharePoint user must always be able to log in to the root site of SharePoint.
-(Not see any data, but be able to logon without any error)
+- The SharePoint user must always be able to log into SharePoint.